-Receiving maximum value is a fundamental objective when procuring goods and services (including consulting and construction).
-Value can be measured in terms of quality and process outcomes achieved through supplier competition that results in:
+Receiving maximum value is a fundamental objective when procuring goods and services for University business purposes; value can be measured in terms of quality and process outcomes achieved through supplier competition that results in:

 - Quality at optimal pricing